Elsewhere on this site:

 Japan

-Risked everything to help thousands of Lithuanians escape through Russia and Japan as the Nazis came closer and closer.
+Risked everything to help thousands of Lithuanians escape through Russia and Japan as the Nazis came closer and closer to invading their country.

 Difficult decisions, long journeys, refugees, courage, losing everything, fleeing disaster, Nazis, World War II